-After completing 2 years of training in a cardiovascular disease training program, the one year Heart Failure Fellowship will provide specialized training in the inpatient and clinic settings.
+After completing three years of training in an ACGME-accredited cardiovascular disease training program, the one-year Advanced Heart Failure & Transplant Cardiology Fellowship will provide specialized training in the inpatient and clinic settings.
 Extensive training will include hospital management, pre- and post-transplant evaluation and therapy, adult congenital heart disease evaluation, cardiopulmonary exercise testing, cardiac biopsy, CRT/ICD device management, VAD selection and management, outpatient disease management, end of life care, and investigational/ research principles.

 To apply for the program contact: